wradlib/wradlib/doc/source/gettingstarted.rst

 ``$ sudo apt-get install python-setuptools``

-2. Compilers and Make
-"""""""""""""""""""""
-In order to compile the BUFR interface, you'll need a C/C++ compiler and make

-``$ sudo apt-get install gcc make``

-3. NumPy, SciPy and Matplotlib
+2. NumPy, SciPy and Matplotlib
 """"""""""""""""""""""""""""""
 NumPy and SciPy are needed for many algorithms and Matplotlib is used for visualization.

 ``$ sudo apt-get install python-numpy python-scipy python-matplotlib``

-4. Data Formats: HDF5 and NetCDF4
+3. Data Formats: HDF5 and NetCDF4
 """""""""""""""""""""""""""""""""
 The two major packages for working with HDF5 files are h5py and PyTables